To install the library is simple but due to our support for both C and C++ the setup diverges somewhat

 Exporting functions out of DLL boundaries

-If you want to export the symbols from the library out of a DLL, simply define the UVK_LOG_EXPORT_FROM_LIBRARY macro.
-Then when building the library, make sure the macro UVK_LIB_COMPILE is enabled
+If you want to export the symbols of the library out of a DLL, simply define the UVK_LOG_EXPORT_FROM_LIBRARY macro.
+Then when building the library, make sure the macro UVK_LIB_COMPILE is enabled.